amihaiba/elta-project/step-by-step.md

 ```

 ## Jenkins configuration
-#### Install the following plugins:
+#### Make sure the following plugins are installed:
+• Pipeline
+• Git
+• Workspace cleanup
 • Kubernetes

 #### Add Github and Docker-hub credentials
 Add Github's username and access-key
 Add Dockerhub's username and access-key

-#### Create a pipeline
+#### Create a pipeline (Jenkinsfile)
 Using Jenkins' pipeline tool
 The pipeline perform the following stages:
 Git checkout - pull source files from the Github repo.
 Build - builds the application using a multistage Dockerfile

-In order for jenkins to perform tasks on agent-pods, I created 2 agent pod yaml files
+In order for jenkins to perform tasks on agent-pods, I created 2 agent-pod yaml files:
-`build-agent.yaml`
-`deploy-agent.yaml`
-Which will be used respectively
+`build-agent.yaml` which uses a docker dind image
+`deploy-agent.yaml` which uses a kubectl + helm image